civican/legisinfo/44-1/bills/C-18/bill_text.md

     **entity** includes a corporation or a trust, partnership, fund, joint venture or any other unincorporated association or organization. (**entité**)

+    **Indigenous news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, whose primary purpose is to produce news content and that

+    is operated by an individual who belongs to an Indigenous group, community or people; and

+    produces news content primarily for Indigenous peoples. (**média d'information autochtone**)

+    **Indigenous peoples** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`. (**peuples autochtones**)

     **Minister** means the Minister of Canadian Heritage or, if another federal minister is designated under section `5`, that minister. (**ministre**)

-    **news business** means an individual or entity that operates a news outlet. (**entreprise de nouvelles**)
+    **news business** means an individual or entity that operates a news outlet **in Canada**. (**entreprise de nouvelles**)

-    **news content** means content — in any format, including an audio or audiovisual format — that reports on, investigates or explains current issues or events of public interest. (**contenu de nouvelles**)
+    **news content** means content — in any format, including an audio or audiovisual format — that reports on, investigates or explains current issues or events of public interest **and includes such content that an Indigenous news outlet makes available to an Indigenous community by means of Indigenous storytelling**. (**contenu de nouvelles**)

-    **news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, the primary purpose of which is to produce news content. (**média d'information**)
+    **news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, the primary purpose of which is to produce news content **and includes an Indigenous news outlet**. (**média d'information**)

     **operator** means an individual or entity that, through any means, operates a digital news intermediary. (**exploitant**)